haiyen11231/eco-taxi-api-gateway/README.md

-# Golang gRPC Microservices
+# EcoTaxi - API Gateway

-This is a sample implementation of a microservices architecture using [gRPC](https://grpc.io/docs/languages/go/quickstart/).
-The architecture consists of three services: `user-service`, `trip-service` and `payment-service` built with [gin](https://github.com/gin-gonic/gin) and [gorm](https://gorm.io/).
+This is a API Gateway of EcoTaxi Project using [gRPC](https://grpc.io/docs/languages/go/quickstart/) to communicate with other services: `user-service`, `trip-service` and `payment-service` built with [gin](https://github.com/gin-gonic/gin) and [gorm](https://gorm.io/).
 Each service has its own database connector, and the services are accessed via `api-gateway` that accepts HTTP requests.

 ## Postman Collection